What to Expect From Geico Car Accident Settlements in FloridaTrusted Content

 Although GEICO formerly underwrote property and life insurance, the company focuses exclusively on auto insurance today, insuring more than 28 million vehicles.

-How to Contact GEICO’s Claims Department
+How to Contact GEICO’s Claims Department for Florida

 GEICO writes a large percentage of its policies directly to consumers, rather than selling through insurance agents.
 You can learn how to file a GEICO insurance claim on the company’s website.
 You can also find information there about how to contact GEICO about an existing claim.